Dear C&A stakeholders,

 Bringing customers on our sustainability journey.
 We launched #WearTheChange, our first global, multi-channel sustainability brand campaign, across our major markets.
 All products advertised under #WearTheChange are produced and sourced in a way that is more sustainable than conventional methods.
 This permanent campaign is accompanied by an in-store take-back programme, allowing customers can bring back unwanted clothing.

 As one of the leading mainstream fashion brands, we have a duty to make sustainability the norm.
-To get there, we’ll need to keep on taking leaps of faith – challenging orthodoxies, demonstrating leadership and catalysing collaboration and convergence in the industry.
+To get there, we’ll need to keep on taking leaps of faith – challenging orthodoxies, demonstrating leadership and catalysing convergence in the industry.

 This is our role, and we’re committed to playing it until sustainable fashion is the new normal.